 This would be our last official time for all of the Shika Team (Ryan, Willie, Steve, Ben, and I) being together doing a training, so we wanted it to go off with a bang!
 We all got there a couple of days before our day of Shika sessions to prepare, and we had a great presentation in store for them.
 This time, the theme was a game show/combination of many game shows –it was to be called, “Whose Lab is it Anyway?”
 Our sessions would mainly be the same, but there would be a twist because each session would be a different round.
 There would be approximately three teams for each subject, one coach/judge for each subject (Steve – Math, Belle – Chemistry, Willie – Physics, Ryan – Biology), Ben would be the host of the show, and there would be three rounds.
 But most importantly, there would be an exciting introduction to the show, which we once again spent most of our time preparing.
 Willie created a hydraulics contraption using syringes and IV tubing to synchronize explosions and fire to Fall Out Boy’s “Light ‘em Up”, while he hid under a table.
 I was in charge of the music and sound effects for the entire show

-As for the actual sessions, Round 1 would be the usual Box of Fun where each team, which consisted of both PCVs and counterparts, would have to make a teaching aid out of locally available science materials, using each respective coach’s subject, present it in two minutes, and each coach would DSC05164choose one team to move on to the next round.
+As for the actual sessions, Round 1 would be the usual Box of Fun where each team, which consisted of both PCVs and counterparts, would have to make a teaching aid out of locally available science materials, using each respective coach’s subject, present it in two minutes, and each coach would choose one team to move on to the next round.
 The coaching part of this resembled The Voice.
 Round 2 would be the winning teams from each subject (four total teams) now having to teach a more complex, quick lesson to the audience and the judges (four judges), this time using anything from our Shika supplies.
 After each presentation, each judge would comment on the team’s performance, and they would be scored.
 This was the American Idol part of the game show, so I pulled out my British accent for this bit.
 Although I was technically the Brit, Steve was the Simon with his tough scoring.
-After all teams presented and scores were given out, the top two teams would move DSC05196on to Round 3.
+After all teams presented and scores were given out, the top two teams would move on to Round 3.
 Round 3 originally was supposed to include the two teams going to a duka with a Peace Corps car and driver to buy what they could using only 5,000 Tsh. to make and teach an activity to the judges to do; however, the PC car never came and we had to get on with the show.
 Instead, we gave them a limited list of things they could use, I tried to keep it in the probable price range, and they presented their activity to the audience while using the judges as the students.
 This time, the audience voted for the winner!
 It was all in all a great plan and incredibly fun to be a part of, but I think the five of us were still hoping it was going to be even bigger.

 While the teams that continued on to Round 2 and Round 3 were preparing for their presentations, the rest of the group had a quick NECTA practical lesson with Ben and Ryan in Round 2 and did a science competition with Steve in Round 3.
 There were a lot of bodies to keep track of all at once, but we did have more Shika members this time around.
 Although it was A LOT of work that day, I think we pulled it off and everyone, PCVs and counterparts alike, enjoyed the theatrical value if not for the actual sessions.